travel refund assistant

 - then Cloph then to turn this into a Silverstripe form that creates a Redmine ticket

-#6 Updated by Florian Effenberger over 1 year ago
+Updated by Florian Effenberger almost 4 years ago

 Another topic to mention is by when refund requests need to be handed in, as we got a chunk of them quite late